10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 A Man Eating Too Much Fat - Meat, Cheese, Butter.

-It is not difficult to hear claims that we can eat as much fat as we want on a ketogenic diet and still lose weight.
+It is common to hear claims that we can eat as much fat as we want on a ketogenic diet and still lose weight.

 However, this is a myth.

-Firstly, consuming any macronutrient without restraint will cause problems, and that goes for eating excessive amounts of fat too (1).
+Firstly, consuming any macronutrient in excess will cause problems, and this applies for fat too (1).

-Calories are not everything, but they do matter.
+While calories are not everything, they do matter.
 Overfeeding on fat in a calorie surplus will undoubtedly stall weight loss.

-Additionally, understanding how and why we lose weight is essential.
-To start with, when we lose weight, our body burns its fat stores.
+Understanding how and why we lose weight is essential.
+When we lose weight, our body burns its fat stores for energy.

-In the past, this stored fat provided us with energy in times of famine or when food was short during long, harsh winters.
-In other words; we used our body fat to provide energy at times when we truly needed it (2).
+Historically, this stored fat provided us with energy in times of famine or when food was short during long, harsh winters.
+In other words; our body fat was an energy source in times when we truly needed it (2).

-On the other hand, if we are consuming surplus amounts of fat and calories every day, we do not need to burn stored body fat.
-Instead, our body will use the incoming food for energy.
+On the other hand, if we consume surplus amounts of fat and calories daily, our body has no need to burn stored fat.
+Instead, it will use the incoming food for energy.

-Yes, the ketogenic diet is a moderate to high-fat plan, and there is nothing wrong with consuming healthy fats.
+Yes, the ketogenic diet is a moderate to high-fat plan, and consuming healthy fats can be beneficial.

-But if we are looking to lose weight, it is better to concentrate on whole foods, and not add large amounts of additional fats (e.g. butter/oil) to our diet.
+However, if weight loss is the goal, it is better to focus on whole foods, and avoid adding large amounts of additional fats (such as butter or oil) to our meals.

 Key Point: We cannot consume unlimited amounts of a macronutrient on any diet, and that includes fat on keto.